larsha/FatCat/README.md

 When a model is created and fields are added or changed the /core/sync.php script has to run one time to build the database with its tables.
 In the example above a database table named "article_article" will be created with a column called "title" in varchar(255).

 Database tables are named after the model (modelname_classname).
-A field named "id" will always be created.
+A column named "id" will always be created.

 Views
 -----